Chris D. Van Gorder, FACHE

 During the period 2001-2005, Van Gorder led a $131 million turnaround of Scripps Health, one of the most dramatic successes in the health care industry.
 During the same time, Scripps Health has been recognized by AARP as one of the nation’s best employers for workers over 50, by Working Mothers as one of the nation’s Best Companies, and by numerous national and regional organizations for clinical excellence.

 Van Gorder received his Masters of Public Administration with a focus on health services administration at the University of Southern California (USC), completed the Wharton System CEO Program at University of Pennsylvania and obtained his Bachelor of Arts at California State University, Los Angeles.
 He is board certified in healthcare management and a Fellow of the American College of Healthcare Executives (ACHE) and member of the ACHE Board of Governors.

 Van Gorder is a member of the American Hospital Association Regional Policy Board (RPB9) and is immediate past chair of the Hospital Association of San Diego and Imperial Counties.
 He is an assistant clinical professor in health administration and member of the Healthcare Advisory Board in the USC School of Policy, Planning, and Development (SPPD), and on the Editorial Board of the Governance Institute.
 He is also a member of the San Diego Regional Economic Development Corporation Board of Directors, San Diego Urban League President’s Circle, San Diego Center for Patient Safety Advisory Board and a member of the Board of The Scripps Research Institute and the Whittier Institute for Diabetes.

-In January 2005, Van Gorder’s healthcare management expertise was enlisted by then-Secretary of State Colin Powell when he appointed Van Gorder to the United States National Commission for the United Nations Educational, Scientific, and Cultural Organization (UNESCO).
+In December 2004, the U.S. State Department appointed Van Gorder to the United States National Commission for the United Nations Educational, Scientific, and Cultural Organization (UNESCO).